Lisbon's city bus operator is Carris, the company which also operates its trams, funiculars and elevator. Its full name

 RIGHT: 2009: the Aerobus

 Route charts and timetables are also to be found at the Carris WWW site.
 Buses are well patronised and frequently filled to overflowing.
-However, the march of the private car has seen passengers carried by Carris decline from just over 300 million in 2002 to only 256.6 million in 2004.
+However, the march of the private car, improvements to railed transport, and more recently the surge in segways, electric scooters and tuk-tuks has seen passengers carried by Carris decline from just over 300 million in 2002 to only 140.6 million by 2017, albeit the statistical methodology which changed in 2010 had some influence on these figures.
+Before that change in counting, the decline had witnessed 240.4 million passengers in 2009.

 Carristur: Tourist Bus Routes